Heat-Smart-Alliance/MassAssessorScraper/README.md

 # MassAssessorScraper

 ## About this project
-This is a web scraper which scrapes Massachussets housing data from the [Massachusetts Assessor’s Online Database](https://www.vgsi.com/massachusetts-online-database/) using [puppeteer](https://github.com/puppeteer/puppeteer).
+This is a web scraper which scrapes Massachusetts housing data from the [Massachusetts Assessor’s Online Database](https://www.vgsi.com/massachusetts-online-database/) using [puppeteer](https://github.com/puppeteer/puppeteer).

 Currently, this web scraper only prints out the heating data of the household.